Sash windows painting using paint spraying. Timber sash windows painting guide.

 Any signs of rot have to be removed, and all old paint has to be stripped away, otherwise, it will peel off under the layer of new paint.

-Based on our experience 90% of damaged or ageing wooden windows can be repaired and upgraded.
+Based on our experience 90% of damaged or old wooden windows can be repaired with epoxy resin or by replacing rotten parts of the window frame with new timber.

 To avoid getting paint on the surrounding areas, we apply heavy-duty masking tape and film onto the surfaces around the sash windows.

-Sash windows glass isn’t covered with masking materials – unless it’s textured – as a sharper edge can be achieved when paint is cut away from the edge.
+Window glass isn’t covered with masking materials – unless it’s textured – as a sharper edge can be achieved when the paint is cut away from the edge.

 We use paint sprayers to paint sash windows.
-Once your surfaces are properly protected, we can start painting.
-The first layer, a thinner coat of paint, is applied as a fast-drying primer, followed by a second, thicker coat.
-We apply the equivalent of up to six coats of paint when compared to brush applications.
+Once your surfaces are properly protected, you can start to apply paint.
+The first coat, a thinner coat of paint, is applied as a fast-drying primer, after you can not see signs of wet paint you can apply a second, thicker coat.

 You should always start paint spray sash windows on upper floors first and move downward.